 As Master of International Service students, you have access to individual advising appointments with dedicated SIS graduate-level career advisors.
 They are happy to communicate with you in-person, as well as through email, telephone, and Skype.
 To schedule an appointment, you can call the Career Center at 202-885-1804 or book online.

-John advises graduate students in the School of International Service as well as all AU students pursuing international internships.
-His primary function is to work with students in individual sessions on applications for internships, jobs and fellow… More
+John advises freshman and sophomore undergraduate students in the School of International Service.
+His primary function is to work with students in individual sessions on applications for internships, jobs and fellowships.
+He also leads the Career Ce… More

 This blog is full of resources direct from American University’s expert Career Advisors and staff.
 It provides students with expert advice on range of career development topics.
 Explore articles and opinion pieces for insights on developing educational and career goals, decision-making skills, and job search strategies.